 If you take a closer look at the photographs in this project you will notice that some images are vignetted, blurred and perhaps somewhat distorted where I used older Zeiss Contax optics.
 Other motifs have reproduced with a great deal of detail.
 Thus, the choice of optics and technique has been determined by the mood of the subject I have wanted to emphasize.
 All creative interpretation of any scene has been done with analogue means, on a digital camera.

 This project can be seen as my attempt to find the romance, mystery and beauty that we usually only associate with "wild nature".
-My defence of planned nature – although I would love to see large chunks of Earth being reserved for all nature non- human, planned nature is needed where the damage has already been done.
+My defense of planned nature – although I would love to see large chunks of Earth being reserved for all nature non- human, planned nature is needed where the damage has already been done.
 Perhaps this project is also my persuasion of this elderly man I met, in telling him that there is adventure and wonder to be fund here also - no apology needed for exploring this sincere landscape.
 That here too is something that makes you feel open and grateful.
 Nature that you with good conscience can enjoy as something authentic.